 For this to work, the service account that the Print Provider is running as needs local admin rights as well as sufficient rights to send a print job to another server.

-Normally, the PaperCut Print Provider service runs under the SYSTEM account, which allows it to interact with the local Windows printing subsystem to the full extent required for proper functioning.
+However we find that many security-conscious customers are reluctant to grant local admin rights to such an account and ask if local admin rights are truly necessary.
+Normally the PaperCut Print Provider service runs under the SYSTEM account, which allows it to interact with the local Windows printing subsystem to the full extent required for proper functioning.
 To maintain this level of access when configuring cross-server redirection, we strongly recommend that the service account is granted local administrator rights to the server; this is the only way to absolutely ensure that the Print Provider can perform every action required of it!

-However!
-They were able to workaround this limitation by instead creating a domain user in the “Print Operators” group.
+One particular customer was able to workaround this limitation by instead creating a domain user in the “Print Operators” group.
 In their own testing, this user was able to be employed as a service account for the Print Provider, proving to have sufficient access to both the local printing subsystem, and the remotely hosted print queues.

 Whilst we cannot guarantee this level of access will prove sufficient for other deployments, and would suggest that an account with local administrator rights always be the foremost consideration, we did feel that this solution was an excellent find, and well worth documenting!